amd/libflame/test/main/ReadMe.txt

 7. Tests with special inputs using --imatrix option:

    Test the API's by intializing matrix with special input values such as NAN or INFINITY using --imatrix.
+   The test-suite checks the propagation of special values and return PASS if the propagation happens and FAIL if they don't.
    This option is available only through command line execution.

    Example:
     ./test_lapack.x GETRF d 10 10 10 1 --imatrix=N
     ./test_lapack.x GETRF d 10 10 10 1 --imatrix=I
+    ./test_lapack.x GESV d 10 10 10 10 1 --imatrix=A
+    ./test_lapack.x GESV d 10 10 10 10 1 --imatrix=F

+   Test behaviour for --imatrix=
-   In the above example passing the value of --imatrix as 'N' will intialize the matrix with NAN values and if the value is 'I' then matrix will be intialized with the INFINITY.
+   N:intialize the matrix with NAN values in all locations I:intialize the matrix with INFINITY values in all locations A:intialize the matrix with the NAN values in few random locations F:intialize the matrix with the INFINITY values in few random locations

 8. Tests with -1 for leading dimensions from config files